clanktron/kubectl-merge/README.md

 ## General Notes

 - the script automatically makes a backup of your target kubeconfig
-- make sure you don't have conflicting cluster/user/context names in any of your files as this script does perform any special handling for such
+- make sure you don't have conflicting cluster/user/context names in any of your files as this script doesn't perform any special handling for such

 ---